 Sweet Tea: A Love Story

-Why we're all addicted to "hillbilly heroin"
+Why we’re all addicted to the sweet stuff

 My mother’s sweet tea was not the best.
 Perhaps this is because she was from West Virginia, a place where people drink sweet tea with some ambivalence.
 Or maybe because in Jacksonville, Florida, where I was raised, delicious sweet tea could be found for $1.99 at the local supermarket in sweaty gallon jugs with nothing but the word sweet and the date stamped on the plastic.